MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-embedded-data-source.md

 ms.date: 06/06/2019
 ---

-# Create an embedded data source for paginated reports in the Power BI service (Preview)
+# Create an embedded data source for paginated reports in the Power BI service

 In this article, you learn how to create and modify an embedded data source for a paginated report in the Power BI service.
 You define an embedded data source in a single report, and use it only in that report.
 Currently, paginated reports published to the Power BI service need embedded datasets and embedded data sources, and can connect to these data sources: